 If you want to get involved in education, but aren’t quite ready to run your own sessions, why not get involved and support others running practical activities instead?

-Our team of staff and volunteers often run beach cleans or other citizen science activities with schools and we often need extra people to help out – setting up surveys or giving extra support to students.
+Our team of staff and volunteers often run beach cleans or other citizen science activities with schools, and we often need extra people to help out with setting up surveys or giving extra support to students.

-We want all schools to be blue schools: a whole school committed to learning about and doing all they can to help save our seas.
+We want all schools to be Ocean-Friendly Schools: a whole school committed to learning about and doing all they can to help save our seas.

 Help develop resources

-If you work in a school or have past experience teaching children and are keen to help out behind the scenes then we’re always looking for ideas and feedback on our resources.
+If you work in a school or have experience teaching children, and are keen to help out behind the scenes, then we’re always looking for ideas and feedback on our resources.

-If you’d like to be on our education panel suggesting ways to help make our education activities better, or if you could help us make new ones and have skills you could share – then we would love to hear from you.
+If you’d like to be on our education panel suggesting ways to help make our education activities better, or if you could help us make new ones and have skills you could share, then we'd love to hear from you.

 Rockpool finds during CSCU with Oggmore Rougemont school